The A-Z of AI

 The fundamental building blocks of computing.

 0s and 1s are the foundational language of computers.
 Known as "binary code," they are the means by which AI systems process information.

-Different versions of binary code have been around for centuries; for example, braille uses patterns of raised and inverted bumps to convey information to blind people.
+Different versions of binary code have been around for centuries; for example, braille uses patterns of raised bumps to convey information to blind people.
 Morse code uses a series of long and short signals.
 Everything a computer does is translated into 0s and 1s that can be strung together into sequences to transmit information, whether it’s music, film, imagery, language or something else.

 01001000 01100101 01101100 01101100 01101111 00100001 may not look like much to you, but this binary sequence spells out "Hello."